You can find answers to common issues for Money in Excel here. If you don't see your issue covered here, Send feedback to the Money in Excel team.

 How can I see older transactions?

 Money in Excel pulls transactions from 30-90 days prior to the day you first connected that financial account.
-All transactions that occur after the initial account connection will be available to sync to your workbook when indicated by the update bar in the Money in Excel pane.
+All transactions that occur after the initial account connection will be available to sync to your workbook when indicated by the sync bar in the Money in Excel pane.

 I can't find my financial institution.
 How can I add it?